divaricatum/cl-faq/README.md

 <span id="s14q1"></span>

-### <span id="vista">Does Allegro CL 8.2 and earlier work on Windows Vista/7?</span>
+### <span id="vista">Should Allegro CL on Windows be installed in the Program Files directory?</span>

-Yes, but on Vista/7 there is a security model which disallows installation of files into ` c:\Program Files\  ` if you do not have Administrator priviledges, which is where Allegro CL is installed by default.
-This may affect your experience using Allegro CL in the following two circumstances:

-1. If you have a habit of working in the Allegro directory (in `C:\Program Files\`) you will get get errors every time you try to modify a file.
-You will need to find another location for your working files or run Allegro CL under elevated priviledges.
-To do this, navigate to the Allegro CL start menu and right-click on the image you'd like to start.
-Select **Run as administrator**.
-When you select **Run as administrator** you will need to answer in the affirmative to the *User Account Control* dialog boxes Vista/7 pops up.
-This will grant you the permissions needed to modify or create files in this directory.

-2. When installing Allegro CL patches.
-A description of how to update your distribution can be found by following [this link](#pvista).
+We do not recommend that because the security model on some versions of Windows requires having Administrator priviledges to modify files in subdirectories of Program Files.
+Files are modified when patches are installed but also many users use subdirectories of the Allegro CL directories for their own source files, and writing or modifying them will thus also require Administrator priviledges.
+The default Allegro CL installation procedure installs in the C: drive directly.
+That is what we recommend.

 <span id="s14q2"></span>

 ### <span id="dep">My lisp immediately crashes a few seconds after startup.
 What's causing this?</span>

-Current versions of Microsoft operating systems, such as XP, Vista/7, and Server come with a security *feature* enabled called **Data Execution Prevention**.
+Current versions of Microsoft operating systems come with a security *feature* enabled called **Data Execution Prevention**.
 While it helps protect against a common class of malicious attacks, it also prevents our lisp from running\!
 To correct this, firat verify that DEP is enabled and is what is causing the problem.

   - Right-click on '**My Computer**' and choose **Properties**.